 And if you want to get really hands on – then take an Acadian cooking class.
 Head into a real 19th century kitchen and learn to cook over an open flame!
 You will be escorted to the home of Madame Savoie, who will guide you through a cooking experience—from making fire to cooking an entire meal – including a pie from scratch!
 Then enjoy the feast in her 19th-century kitchen.

-Have a Poutine at the La Homard Mobile
+5. Have Some Poutine at the La Homard Mobile

 I was a guest of New Brunswick Tourism for this trip, however all opinions expressed here are my own.